StructifyAI/structify-python/docs/source/coming_soon/sharing.rst

 Sharing Datasets
 ================
 Oftentimes, you will want to share your dataset with others.
-You can use the ``structify.dataset.share`` API call to share your dataset with others.
+You can use the ``structify.datasets.share`` API call to share your dataset with others.
 This API call requires the following:

 * **name:** The name of the dataset you want to share
 * **share_method:** The method of sharing the dataset.
 This can be "public" or "private".